wp-plugins/client-access/readme.txt

 123.456.789
 `

-Allow by IP allows for:

-* Provide a list of IPs that are allowed
-* Comments are allowed for IPs
-* Display a content message
-* Display a footer message
-* All IPs are validated against the latest IP protocols

 = Allow by Universal Password =
 Once enabled via the settings tab, you can create a universal password that is *shared* with all users.
 No user name is required.